Premium Fuels – Worth the extra money?

 Premium fuel should burn more efficiently than it’s standard counterpart meaning that less fuel is burned to deliver equal power.
 These claims however could be effected by the type of car which you drive and factors such as driving style.

 Many users of premium fuels claim that they only notice a small amount of increased fuel efficiency.
-Drivers of performace cars will see the most benefit.
+Drivers of performance cars will see the most benefit.

-As a rule, drivers of high performance cars who often drive regularily on long drives and open roads will see the most marked improvement in engine performance.
+As a rule, drivers of high-performance cars who often drive regularly on long drives and open roads will see the most marked improvement in engine performance.
 Drivers with small engines and those who make many short city journeys will see little benefit.